 Linear mapping of a 7-note scale on to chromatic keys:

-The scale degrees in red are octaves.
-NOT fifths!
+The scale degrees in red will be heard as octaves.
+Not fifths!

 Custom mappings help to make a regular pattern that is much more familiar and easy to navigate: